andreybo/cloudflare-d1-auth-starter/README.md

-# Cloudflare D1 Auth Starter
+# Cloudflare D1 KV Auth Starter

 This is a monorepo for a starter project utilizing Cloudflare D1 as a database with a robust authentication system.
 The project is split into a **server** (Cloudflare Workers) and a **client** (React with Vite).
 It provides a complete setup for managing users, tokens, and a database with Drizzle ORM.